Alberto-Hache/the-crown/backlog.md

 - Profiling of v1: bottlenecks?
 - Pre-evaluation of moves (extend make pseudo-move()?) for move sorting?
   - Static exchange evaluation?
-- Add quiescence search.
+- Extend quiescence search.
 Tactical moves:
-  - (null move) assumed to guarantee the static evaluation (stand_pat)
-  - Piece captures
-  - Checks
-  - Check evasion (no null move)
-  - Soldier promotions
-  - Prince Crowning
-  - Prince moves upwards?
+  - Prince moves upwards (in absence of opponent's Knights)?
   - Soldier moves to throne (in absence of Prince)?
 - Add hash-tables for repetitions.
 - Add killer-move heuristic